-Once furloughs have taken effect, all Commission employees will continue to be paid twice per month.
+Whenever furloughs take place, Commission employees will continue to be paid every two weeks.
 Exempt employees under the Fair Labor Standards Act (FLSA) will not be paid for furlough days and will receive a salary reduction in each pay period in which a furlough day occurs.
 Non-exempt employees under FLSA will not be paid for furlough days and will be paid for actual hours worked in each pay period.